Quantitative analysis of non-exchangeability in bivariate copulas: Sharp bounds, statistical tests and mixing constructions: Monte Carlo simulation study

 \section{Monte Carlo simulation study}

 We complement the theoretical results of the preceding sections with a Monte Carlo study that examines two aspects of the permutation test described in Section~\ref{sec:test}: its ability to maintain the nominal level under symmetric copulas, and its power to detect asymmetry as the degree of non-exchangeability and the sample size vary.
+We also investigate the sensitivity of the results to the choice of grid resolution $G$ and the norm parameter $p$.